Rhetos/RestGenerator/Readme.md

 ## Developing client applications

-When developing client applications, use standard JSON serialization and URL encoding helpers to generate URL parameters for the REST web requests.
+When developing client applications, use standard JSON serialization and URL encoding helpers to generate URL query string parameters for the REST web requests.
+It is recommended to use common libraries for REST requests, such as **RestSharp** for .NET applications.

-For example, when generating `filters` parameter for GET request, avoid generating URL query parameters manually, directly as strings.
+For example, when generating `filters` parameter for GET request, avoid generating URL query string manually.
 It would provide opportunity for errors with certain characters that cannot be directly written in JSON or URL, they must be escaped with prefix character or encoded in hex format.

-The following example demonstrates an expected format of URL parameters, by using **Newtonsoft.Json** for JSON serialization (available as NuGet) and standard .NET Framework class UrlEncode.
+The following example demonstrates an expected format of URL query parameters, by using **Newtonsoft.Json** for JSON serialization and standard .NET Framework class UrlEncode.

 ```cs